• Skip to secondary menu

 Building A cabinet above the fridge - kitchen renovation

-Building the cabinet above the fridge was one of the easiest projects in the kitchen and yet I feel like it was one of the most important!
+Building the cabinet over the fridge was one of the easiest projects in the kitchen and yet I feel like it was one of the most important!
 I was originally going to leave this area open until a later date, but after the rest of the kitchen was done, it needed a cabinet above the fridge and there was no way around it!

 Building a cabinet Above the Fridge - kitchen renovation